-Pilot activity is open to regional networks, national and local youth NGOs.
-Pilot activities need to respond to a challenge in society, they are "interventions".
-Pilot activities need to have a European dimension (participant countries, context etc.), innovative methodology and a clear local impact.
+Pilot activities are open to regional networks, national and local youth NGOs.
+Pilot activitiesneed to respond to a challenge in society, they are "interventions".
+Pilot activities need to use non-formal methodology and have aclear local impact.
 Pilot activities can also be carried out by international NGOs/networks as part of their work plan and in cooperation with local NGOs.

 The EYF gives NGOs the opportunity to apply for 5 different grant types, each one with a specific purpose, rules and expectations.
 Have a look at the table below.
 It presents important information relating to criteria for each grant type.